Interjections in English with Examples and Meanings

 JoyHurrah!Hurrah!
 We finished our project.

 PainOuch!Ouch!
-My finger got hurt.
+My finger hurts.

 SurpriseOh!Oh!
-What a lovely surprise.
+What a nice surprise.

 DisgustYuk!Yuk!
-This tastes terrible.
+This tastes bad.

 ReliefPhew!Phew!
-The rain finally stopped.
+The rain stopped.

 Why Interjections Are Important

-• Show real feelings instantly.
+• Show real feelings fast.

 Conclusion